aldaris/opensso/products/j2eeagents/jboss/v40/sampleapp/readme.txt

       com.sun.identity.agents.config.access.denied.uri[agentsample] = /agentsample/authentication/accessdenied.html
     * Form List:
       com.sun.identity.agents.config.login.form[0] = /agentsample/authentication/login.html

+     * WebAuthentication :
+      If the JBoss 3.0 agent is installed on the JBoss-4.0.5.GA, set the property com.sun.identity.agents.config.jboss.webauth.available=false
+      If the JBoss 3.0 agent is installed on the JBoss-4.2.x.GA, set the property com.sun.identity.agents.config.jboss.webauth.available=true in the OpenSSOAgentConfiguration.properties.

    Optionally, you can try out the fetch mode features that allow the agent to